What is Amendment C258 - Heritage Policies Review?

 How will Amendment C258 - Heritage Policies Review affect my property?

-If your property is within a Heritage Overlay in the City of Melbourne, the heritage grading and policies that apply to your property are proposed to be updated in Amendment C258.
+If your property is within a Heritage Overlay in the City of Melbourne, the heritage category and policies that apply to your property are generally proposed to be updated in Amendment C258.

 What input has the community had in this process?

 The Amendment was drafted in consultation with the community and benefited from a great deal of research and input by the community.

 In early 2015, community consultation and targeted stakeholder consultation was undertaken to inform the drafting of the Statements of Significance and the revised local policies.
 This consultation included community workshops and heritage walks in each of the six large heritage precincts outside the Capital City Zone, meetings with residents' groups and their associated planning and heritage groups, online engagement through Participate Melbourne, and meetings with key internal and external stakeholders.